tamasjung/maker/README.md

 ## Features

-* dependency tracking by looking for functions based on the names of parameters
+* dependency tracking by looking for functions based on the names of the parameters
 * works across namespaces,
 * asynchronous goals, parallel execution,
 * implicit dependencies,
-* support for giving spec for goals efficiently
+* spec for goals

 ## Usage, learn
 ```clj